drytoastman/scorekeeperbackend/web/nwrsc/templates/docs/install.md

     `java -jar <jarfile>`

-1. The first time you run a new version it will take a few minutes to download the necessary docker images, showing the following status as it does so:
+1. The first time you run a new version it will take a few minutes to download the necessary docker images, showing the following status as it does so.

-    * Init scweb
-    * Init scsync
-    * Init scdb
+    `Creating Containers`

 1. Eventually the Backend status should report as "Running".
 Everything should be ready to go.